zoisite-rb/zoisite-rb/guides/source/engines.md

 generating controllers, models, or views from within the directory, and then use those to test your engine.

-The `test` directory should be treated like a typical Rails testing environment, allowing for unit, functional, and integration tests.
+The `test` directory should be treated like a typical Zoisite testing environment, allowing for unit, functional, and integration tests.

 ### Functional Tests